Ciriphys/MathematicaCLI/README.md

 is a problem for the century and this project is a way to address it.

 # Platforms
 MathematicaCLI is built for Windows, macOS and Linux.
-However, Windows and macOS are the only platforms I can test regularly, Linux is only tested through [GitHub Actions](https://github.com/ZeXo-Softwares/MathematicaCLI/actions).
+Despite this, Windows and macOS are tested regularly, whereas linux is currently only tested through [GitHub Actions](https://github.com/ZeXo-Softwares/MathematicaCLI/actions).

 # Getting started
 MathematicaCLI uses [premake5](https://premake.github.io) to build the source, and for now, a binary source of such program is distributed with the source code.